pkgcraft/pkgcraft.github.io/content/about/_index.md

   matching Rust's level of C compatibility and low level support in general.

-- Nim/Zig --- Both of these are interesting as C or C++ replacements, but they lack the community depth that Rust currently has and thus have smaller third party ecosystems.
+- Nim/Zig --- Both of these are interesting as C or C++ replacements, but they lack community depth and thus have smaller third party ecosystems while still also lacking most of the memory safety that Rust can provide.

 - Python/Ruby/etc --- Any dynamically typed, scripting languages fail to easily support efficient bindings for other languages and aren't performant enough